realms-mud/core-lib/documentation/equipment.md

 ~~~

 - **bonus <stat/skill>**: Any valid stat or skill can be given
 - a bonus.
-This directly increases the player’s abilities when
+This directly increases the player's abilities when
 - the item is equipped.

 **Enchantments:**